schwarzlichtbezirk/pds/readme.md

 Server listen on `50051` and `50052` ports by default, and it can be a list for load balancing.

 Client creates connection to gRPC server on the same ports.
 There is used `round_robin` load balancer policy.
-Host can be defined by environment variable `SERVERURL`, and if it not defined or empty, `localhost` is used.
+Hosts can be defined by environment variable `ADDRGRPC` with the list of values `addr:port` devided by semicolons, and if it not defined or empty, `localhost:50051;localhost:50052` is used.
 Also client opens `8008` port by default to listen for incoming connections to serve REST API, and it can be a list for load balancing.

 On localhost server and client can be run as is without any modifications in configuration.